dustinbarnes/pixel-sorting/README.md

 # pixel-sorting #

-I wanted to play with the Pixel Sorting tool at https://github.com/kimasendorf/ASDFPixelSort, but do it in node.js.
+I wanted to play with the Pixel Sorting tool at [ASDFPixelSort](https://github.com/kimasendorf/ASDFPixelSort), but do it in node.js.
+Because why not do it in JavaScript?

+Then I wanted to do it in TypeScript, so I updated it.

 ## Usage ##

-Like all node apps, the first thing you need to do is get node.
-10.x+ is required.

-Then, you need to install the packages with ```npm install```
+Standard node.
+First, install the packages with ```npm install```

-Then, run the app with ```node pixel-sort.js```
+Then, run the app with ```npm run pixel-sort``` to get the command line instructions.